Powell Manufacturing Company: History

 In 1949, the Powell company moved into the lightweight motorcycle market with the introduction of the P-81 model, which was a direct competitor of the Mustang (motorcycle) produced in nearby Glendale.
-All four of these post-war Powell models used the same single-cylinder four-stroke 24-cubic-inch (393 cc) engine which was developed in-house.
+All four of these postwar Powell models used the same single-cylinder, four-stroke, 24-cubic-inch (393 cc) engine, which was developed in-house.
 Powell again switched to war production for the Korean War in the early 1950s and never returned to scooter production.

-PMC was also an early innovator in pickup and SUV design with several models produced in the 1950s using modified 1941 Plymouth chassis recycled from junkyards.
+PMC was also an early innovator in pickup and SUV design, with several models produced in the 1950s using modified 1941 Plymouth chassis recycled from junkyards.
 The pickup was sold as the Sport Wagon and the SUV as the Station Wagon.
-Powell's designs were later echoed in the Ford Ranchero and Chevrolet El Camino models which appeared a few years later.
+Powell's designs were later echoed in the Ford Ranchero and Chevrolet El Camino models, which appeared a few years later.
 Motor Life magazine, in its October 1955 issue (with a photo of the Powell Sport Wagon on the cover), called it "an obvious choice as one of the most interesting and unique automobiles in the U.S." In the February 1956 issue of Motor Trend, magazine co-founder Walt Woron concluded his article: "The Powell Brothers, then, have succeeded in their purpose: to provide a vehicle that '... can't be beat for general utility...[that makes] the perfect runabout or 2nd family car...'".

 In the 1960s, the company reorganized as Powell Brothers, Inc., and manufactured the "Powell Challenger" trail bikes.
 During this period, the company relocated to a larger facility at 5903 E. Firestone Boulevard in South Gate, California.
 Hayward Powell died in March 1978, and with Channing Powell retired, the company officially dissolved and closed its doors in April 1979.
 Channing Powell died in 1988.